jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 I have access to all of the RPi boards and have at one time or another tested these builds with all of them including the [RPi CM and CM3][rpi-compute] modules.

 Most of the time I test only with RPi3 and RPi0-W boards.
+For RPi4 boards I use 64-bit builds (linked above).

 ### Downloads